top of page

 I think that kind of helps them identify the needs versus wants and how sustainable it is in their life.

+REBECCA: Absolutely.
 And I think too, just like even segueing into just like baby stepping into these outdoor activities to, you know, thinking that just like over time, if you start with hiking and then you move to, you know, car camping and then you move to backpacking.

-But it's like at the beginning, you knew that, you know, all along your target was to be a Backpacker.
+But it's like at the beginning, you knew that, you know, all along your target was to be a backpacker.

 This is what I did.

-Rip's and went out, but I knew that that's where I wanted to be but I wasn't financially at a point where I could just go out and get myself out.
+I knew that that's where I wanted to be but I wasn't financially at a point where I could just go out and get myself out.

 So every purchase that I made, I made it knowing that I wanted to use it for multi night, backpacking trips.

-So even like the first backpack that I bought everything like it didn't maybe look the coolest to be doing a Day hike with a backpacking pack, but I only had to buy one pack and I only had to buy one pair of boots and I only had to buy, you know what I'm saying?
+So even like the first backpack that I bought everything like it didn't maybe look the coolest to be doing a day hike with a backpacking pack, but I only had to buy one pack and I only had to buy one pair of boots and I only had to buy, you know what I'm saying?

-So like they're all Purpose things and starting with like the basics of your boots and a backpack to carry your 10 Essentials and you know like that sort of thing is like just just triaging that whole situation and maybe having the the end goal in mind as you make these purchases.
+So like they're all multipurpose things and starting with like the basics of your boots and a backpack to carry your 10 Essentials and you know like that sort of thing is like just just triaging that whole situation and maybe having the the end goal in mind as you make these purchases.

 Because another thing in minimalism right, is you kind of shouldn't have anything that only does one job.

+DYLAN: Yeah.
 Have to have something has to have multiple uses.

-Yeah, so I think that we should look at our gear that way too.
+REBECCA: Yeah, so I think that we should look at our gear that way too.

-Yeah, I really like that approach because it does help you get out and experience things more easily and to get to do different activities.
+MEG: Yeah, I really like that approach because it does help you get out and experience things more easily and to get to do different activities.

 And yeah, maybe you'll look a little bit silly but at least you're getting to get outside and you're getting to do things that really enhance your life in multiple ways.

-So outside of just buying the gear that they use outside, how can they integrate finances to be more sustainable and to live more sustainably and then tying that into their activities outside?
+So, when we first started chatting about doing this episode, I know that my focus was kind of, like, well, we could do an episode about how to budget for a big gear purchase but I think talking more on how can people in their overall lives, so outside of just buying the gear that they use outside, how can they integrate finances to be more sustainable and to live more sustainably and then tying that into their activities outside?

-Oh, that's great.
+DYLAN: Oh, that's great.

 I think a great place to start is to just know what where you're buying your things from.

-I mean, they're, they're obviously companies that do a great job and put sustainability at front and center, and then there are others that you don't have to do a lot of research to find out that.
+I mean, they're, they're obviously companies that do a great job and put sustainability at front and center, and then there are others that you don't have to do a lot of research to find out that, I mean, they're pretty much thrown sludge into the rivers, right?

 And so just understanding that alone, you're just trying to make an impact in your daily life.